APSP-AG/PFLOW5001-FW-UPDATE/README.md

 ## 2. Connect the Sensor

+- Attach the appropriate provided cables to the sensor.
 - Connect the VCC and GND of the sensor to a 8-24V power supply.
 The correct pins are labeled on the provided wires or can be found in the sensor datasheet.
 - Connect your flow sensor to the USB adapter. (see procedure for different protocols below)
 - Connect the USB adapter to your PC.